When it comes to healing, it really is the simple things that matter.Tweet

-As many of you may know, nightmares are synonymous with PTSD, they rob one of their sleep and constantly terrify them in the process.
-This easy to-do task is this: When you awake from a nightmare, take note of anything and everything in the room; try to include As much detail as you can.
+As many of you may know, nightmares are synonymous with PTSD.
+They rob you of your sleep and can constantly terrify in the process.
+This easy to-do task is this: When you awake from a nightmare, take note of anything and everything in the room; try to include as much detail as you can.
 So, got a nightstand full of knick-knacks sitting on the top?
-Describe all of them, shape size and colour.
+Describe all of them, shape, size and colour.
 The very act of doing this forces your focus on the here and now; the “now” is where the healing happens.
 And if for some reason you’re still awake, keep mentally moving around the room.
-See, simple and, personally, very effective.
+Simple and, personally, very effective.
 It really is the simple things that matter.
 I highly recommend it.

 Another useful tool to try is simple exercises.
 Walks are like mother nature’s medication and… it’s free!
-Take that big pharma.
+Take that, big pharma.
 Despite this one being seemingly obvious, it can seem monumentally difficult to initiate.
-However, you can’t beat the price and over time, your noggin will love you for it.
+However, you can’t beat the price and over time, your noggin (as well as body) will love you for it.
 Try getting a friend or a loved one on board, it will make this venture a lot easier.

-TRAINED AS BIG PICTURE THINKERS, IT CAN BE DIFFICULT TO SEE THAT THE SOLUTION IS OFTEN THE SIMPLEST ONE.
+TRAINED AS BIG-PICTURE THINKERS, WE MAY FIND IT CAN BE DIFFICULT TO SEE THAT THE SOLUTION IS OFTEN THE SIMPLEST ONE.

-Thirdly, don’t take this life you’ve been given for granted, take stock of all things, big and small that you love and cherish.
+Thirdly, don’t take this life you’ve been given for granted.
+Take stock of all things, big and small that you love and cherish.
 For me, my family is everything and when we are together, I do my best to soak up every memory made with them.
-Love, it’s simple and not limited.
+Love – it’s simple and not limited.
 Our animals are our pet therapy and it’s so easy to get lost in their unconditional loyalty.
-What I love about taking stock is that it places you in the present and it does so without very little effort.
+What I love about taking stock is that it places you in the present and it does so with very little effort.

 If you are struggling please go here: Crisis Services Canada